-We learned there are a lot of folks out there who want to start farms.
-We originally planned for 25 participants, but thanks to an enthusiastic response, we maxed out our space and had 36 people join in over the 2 days.
-Our focus was on farming methods that work in cities, including recirculating hydroponics (growing plants in continually recycled water in place of soil), aquaponics (growing fish and plants together in one water-based system), and traditional soil-based farming in raised beds and in the ground.
-In addition to teaching the farming methods themselves, we spent a lot of time discussing the business of farming, too — legal requirements, effective marketing techniques, and whole farm planning etc. Our hope was to give participants the knowledge they need not only to grow sustainable food but a sustainable business too.
+We learned there are a lot of folks out there who want to start farms or expand the ones they have.
+We originally planned for 25 participants, but thanks to an enthusiastic response, we maxed out our space and had 38 people join in over the 2 days.
+Our focus was on farming methods that work in cities, including recirculating hydroponics (growing plants in nutrient-rich, continually recycled water in place of soil), aquaponics (growing fish and plants together in one water-based system), and traditional soil-based farming in raised beds and in the ground.
+In addition to teaching the farming methods themselves, we spent a lot of time discussing the business of farming, too — legal requirements, effective marketing techniques, whole farm planning and much more.
+Our hope was to give participants the knowledge they need not only to grow sustainable food, but a sustainable business too.

 Each morning of the two-day workshop began with breakfast, followed by classroom-style presentations with question-and-answer sessions.
 After a lunch break, we spent the afternoons “on the farm” with demonstrations, hands-on activities, and tours.
 At the close of the weekend, our wrap up was a group discussion with experienced local farmers, who will act as mentors to workshop participants as they put their new skills into practice.